Monday, 24 September 2018

 ReplyDelete

-43. My daughter's andwers: poo with the microscope (yuck) and the sky with the binoculars.
+43. I would like to look at insects under the microscope and the stars with the binoculars.

 ReplyDelete